sollecitom/software-product-development-blog/content/posts/2023/2023-11-12-organizational-principles-for-effectiveness.md

 A company should behave as a whole until it reaches the critical number of 50 developers (roughly 10 teams).
 At that moment, the company should adopt Tribes to coordinate the work better.

 Tribes are purposed mini-companies within the larger company.
-Everything works the same, except for the fact that everything stays within a Tribe (teams, initiative queues, prioritization, etc.).
+Everything works the same, except for the fact that everything stays within a tribe (teams, initiative queues, prioritization, etc.).
 Tribes should focus on end-to-end vertical slices of the business, not on a given function.

+When a tribe becomes too big, and has ten or more teams, it can create nested tribes within itself.
+Each nested tribe relates to the parent tribe in the same way the parent tribe relates to the company.

 The design goal is to eliminate any dependencies across Tribes.